FrameworkSystemsGmbH/capacitor-plugin-webview-cache/README.md

 # Capacitor WebCiewCache Plugin

 The native Android `WebView` caches images.
-If images are replaced on the server but keep the same filename, the `WebView` still shows the cached image.
+If images are replaced on the server but keep the same filename, the `WebView` still shows the cached images.
 This plugin makes it possible to clear the `WebView` cache if needed.

 ## What does it do?